-In framing next year's Budget Estimates, my first priority has been to provide adequately for the Plan.
+- next year's Budget 52.
+In framing Estimates, my first priority has been to provide adequately for the Plan.
 As the House is aware, the Seventh Plan envisages a total public sector outlay of Rs.
-1,80,000 crore of which Rs.
-95,534 crore has been earmarked for the Central Plan at 1984-85 prices.
+1,80,000 crores of which Rs.
+95,534 crores has been earmarked for the Central Plan at 1984-85 prices.
 To finance this order of Central Plan, as pointed out in the document on Long Term Fiscal Policy, an outlay of about Rs.
-18,000 crore at 1984-85 prices was required for 1986-87.
+18,000 crores at 1984-85 prices was required for 1986-87.
 At present prices, this is roughly equivalent to Rs.
-20,000 crore.
+20,000 crores. - 53.
 The annual Plan discussions conducted by the Planning Commission with the Ministries, however, revealed that a much higher order of Plan outlay is required for 1986-87, in order to maintain the momentum of investment in the core public sector, and accelerate the implementation of anti-poverty programmes.
 It has, therefore, been decided to allocate Rs.
-22,300 crore for next year's Plan.
-This constitutes a massive increase of Rs.
-3,800 crore or 20.50 per cent over the Budget Estimates for 1985-86.
+22,300 crores for next year's Plan.
+This constitutes a massive increase of Rs 3,800 crores or 20.5 per cent over the Budget Estimates for 1985-86.
 Although this is by no means sufficient to fulfil all our needs, I believe that this order of increase will enable us to meet our urgent requirements.
 Taking the first two years together, we would have provided over 40 per cent of the Seventh Plan outlay in real terms at 1984-85 prices.
-This is substantially better than in the first two years of the Sixth Plan.

-I am also happy to inform the House that the total Plan outlay of States for 1986-87 has been fixed at Rs.
-15,880 crore, representing an increase of 21 per cent over the current year.
+This is substantially better than in the first two years of the Sixth Plan. - 54.
+I am also happy to inform the House that the total Plan outlay of States, for 1986-87 has been fixed at Rs.
+15,880 crores, representing an increase of 21 per cent over the current year.
 For the Union Territories, the Plan outlay has been fixed at Rs.
-872 crore compared with current years level of Rs.
-640 crore.
-It is also a matter of satisfaction to me that the Centre provided substantial additional resources to States in the current year which has strengthened the financial position of States.
+872 crores compared with current year's level of Rs.
+640 crores.
+It is also a matter of satisfication to me that the Centre provided substantial additional resources to States in the current year which has strengthened the financial position of States.